General Data Protection Regulation

 Information Security & Technical and Organisational Measures

 EMSI, and EMS takes the privacy and security of individuals and their personal information very seriously and EMSI, and EMS take every reasonable measure and precaution to protect and secure the personal data that EMSI, and EMS process.
 EMSI, and EMS have dedicated information security policies and procedures in place to protect personal information from unauthorised access, alteration, disclosure or destruction and security measures, including: -

 - Encryptions; and

 GDPR Roles and Employees

-We utilise a GDPR checklist designed to assess each business activity, function and process and to ensure that we have a company-wide approach to meeting GDPR requirements.EMSI, and EMS understands that continuous employee and client awareness and understanding is vital to the continued compliance under GDPR.
+EMSI, and EMS utilises a GDPR checklist designed to assess each business activity, function and process and to ensure that we have implemented a company-wide approach to meeting GDPR requirements.EMSI, and EMS understands that continuous employee and client awareness and understanding is vital to the continued compliance under GDPR.